 The U.S. Department of Education uses SAIPE data to aid in determining annual Title I allocations of federal funds to states and school districts.
-At the school district level, estimates are generated for the total population, the number of children aged 5 to 17, and the
+At the school district level, estimates are generated for the total population, the number of children aged 5 to 17, and the number of related children aged 5 to 17 in families in poverty.

-1 The Census Bureau's Disclosure Review Board and Disclosure Avoidance Officers have reviewed this data product for unauthorized disclosure of confidential information and have approved the disclosure avoidance practices applied to this release.
-CBDRB-FY19-463 number of related children aged 5 to 17 in families in poverty.
+&lt;sup>1 The U.S. Census Bureau reviewed this data product for unauthorized disclosure of confidential information and approved the disclosure avoidance practices applied to this release.
+CBDRB-FY20-328.

-$^{^2}$ There were 3,142 total counties in the United States.
+&lt;sup>2 There were 3,142 total counties in the United States.
 Kalawao County, HI, was omitted due to small sample size.
-There were also 13,206 school districts in the United States; however, nine school districts were excluded due to lack of school-age children.
+There were also 13,183 school districts in the United States; however, nine school districts were excluded due to a lack of school-age children.

-3 For more information on the creation of the SAIPE program, visit <www.census.gov/programs-surveys/saipe/about/origins .html>.
+&lt;sup>3 For more information on the creation of the SAIPE program, visit <www.census.gov/programs-surveys/saipe/about/origins.html>.